caendesilva/microserve/README.md

 #### Response::send() Method Return Type

 1. The `send()` method in the `ResponseInterface` now has a return type of `static`.
-This is a breaking change as is requires all implementing classes to update their method signature.
+This is a breaking change as it requires all implementing classes to update their method signature.
 2. If you have any custom classes implementing `ResponseInterface`, you must update their `send()` method to return `static`:

    ```php